 Speaking of typical inauthenticity: a comparable Hollywood jet test pilot movie was WB’s Chain Lightning from 1950.
 It’s pretty clueless overall.
 The story of pilot Humphrey Bogart testing an unlikely-looking super plane is so generic, it could have been adapted from a script for a race car driver, or a newspaper editor for that matter.

 The KL Studio Classics Blu-ray of The Sound Barrier is a real beauty.
 I was told in 2009 that the BFI had just completed a restoration, but this BFI restoration is touted as accomplished in 2018.
 In any case the picture looks brand new, which will be good news to fans of David Lean and of early British jet aviation.
-It goes without saying that a David Lean film will exhibit exemplary visuals, editing, the works.
+It goes without saying that any David Lean film will exhibit exemplary visuals, editing, the works.

-Correspondent John Hodson told me that the film’s aerial scenes were shot on infra-red stock; Lean’s air sequences are almost as thrilling as those in 1983’s The Right Stuff.
+Correspondent John Hodson told me that the film’s aerial scenes were filmed on infra-red stock; Lean’s air sequences are almost as thrilling as those in 1983’s The Right Stuff.
 In HD we can finally see that the cockpit shots and many of the control tower scenes were filmed as automatic traveling mattes.
 Some are almost imperceptible.

 Malcolm Arnold’s stirring music score sounds great.
 The movie won a 1953 Oscar for best sound, and also earned Best Picture at England’s BAFTA Awards.

 The one video extra is a BFI interview with Lean conducted by actress Maureen Pryor.
 Formatted as a casual conversation, the ten-minute piece begins with a lengthy film clip and then takes the time to watch them light up cigarettes and exchange small talk.
-Lean acts charming, but mostly gives forth with generalizations, such as, ‘visuals are more important than dialogue.’
+Lean is charming but mostly gives forth with generalizations, such as, ‘visuals are more important than dialogue.’
 We do get to see how he looks and talks when on his best behavior.

 The audio commentary by Peter Tonguette is superficial, and tends to bog down in repetition and off-topic sidetracks.
 Tonguette will announce a subject like editing only to stop at bland statements like ‘Lean believed in the power of editing.’
 We get little context for the movie.
 His one mention of The Right Stuff simply compares Tony and Chuck Yeager as ‘cowboys of the air,’ a descriptor that wouldn’t seem to apply to Tony at all.
 We instead hear extended discussions about Peter Bogdanovich, about directors that direct their wives, about Louis Malle and Atlantic City, and Ann Todd’s potential as an Alfred Hitchcock blonde.
 The big question is never addressed: did secrecy prevent David Lean from finding out that the barrier had already been broken?